 To avoid this, outdoor cameras need to capture images with optimal exposure time, where the bright areas aren’t too bright, and the dark areas aren’t too dim.
-This is why HDR is recommended for such use cases.
+This is why HDR cameras are recommended for such use cases.
 HDR mode captures images and videos without losing details in bright and dark areas of a scene.

 An HDR image is usually obtained by capturing three images of the same scene, each at different shutter speeds.
 The result is a bright, medium, and dark image, depending on the amount of light that got through the lens.
 The image sensor then combines all the three images to stitch together the entire image.
 This post-processing activity – that takes place in a dedicated ISP – of taking either one image or a series of images, combining them, and adjusting the contrast ratios with a single aperture and shutter speed produces HDR images.

 With the advent of AI based outdoor automation applications, the need for advanced cameras with better image quality has also increased.
 For a vast majority of outdoor applications, – such as smart traffic, delivery robots, patrol robots, agricultural & heavy vehicles – an imaging system with HDR is required. it is also important to consider a camera with 4K and large pixel size in order to capture high resolution images with necessary details.